How does the Medicare Part D Initial Deductible work? I use a drug with a $47 copay, but had to pay $390.

 straddles” from your Initial Deductible into

-the Initial Coverage Phase.
+the Initial Coverage phase.

 Example 3: This is your second drug purchase where your Initial Deductible is not fully met and your copay is